You Don't Need a Fancy Studio-Try These Instead

 If you're feeling stuck, start asking people if they know of any space available to host a class.
-You might be surprised with what they come up with, like oh yeah, my friend JP owns a yurt...
+You might be surprised with what they come up with, like "oh yeah, my friend JP owns a yurt in the woods with a pond, horses and hiking trails that you can use for free..."

-In a Library-I currently co-host a Mixed-Media Art Exchange Group in a Public Library.
-We use the space for free and are on their calendar too, so sometimes we get walk-ins from the public who saw it on the calendar.
+In a Library-I co-hosted a Mixed-Media Art Exchange Group in a Public Library.
+We used the space for free and were on their calendar too, so sometimes we had walk-ins from the public who saw it on the calendar.

 In a Non-Profit Agency-I host a local class at a non-profit agency.
 If you're offering a fund-raiser for a group, they often have space you can use for your class.